abibou1/video-summarizer/README.md

 - Python 3.10+
 - A YouTube Data API key with read access
 - An OpenAI API key enabled for the Whisper (`whisper-1`) model (for transcription)
-- A Hugging Face account and access token (for Llama model access)
+- A Hugging Face account and access token (for Inference API access)
-- GPU recommended but not required (CPU inference supported with quantization)

 Install dependencies: